Sandra St. Victor: Career

-Sandra began her solo career in 1993 signing to Elektra Records and recording the never-released Sanctuary.
+St. Victor began her solo career in 1993 signing to Elektra Records and recording the never-released Sanctuary.
 Although never released as a St. Victor work, the album has had several songs used by other artists, including the title track "Sanctuary", words used by Prince on his Emancipation CD, retitled and set to his own music as "Soul Sanctuary".
-"I'll Never Open My Legs Again" used by Chaka Khan on her Come 2 My House CD retitled, "I'll Never B Another Fool", "Whatever You Want" used by Tina Turner, and "Love Is", also used by Prince for an unreleased band under his production.
+"I'll Never Open My Legs Again" was used by Chaka Khan on her Come 2 My House CD retitled "I'll Never B Another Fool", "Whatever You Want" was used by Tina Turner, and "Love Is" was also used by Prince for an unreleased band under his production.
 The song was renamed "Van Gogh".
 Serbian band Van Gogh also covered the song.
-Sandra's original work languishes still today on the record company's shelf.
+St. Victor's original work languishes still today on the record company's shelf.

-in 1996 Warner Brothers released Sandra's Mack Diva Saves the World, a more solid radio effort than her Family Stand work, critically acclaimed as well, but still no radio support.
-Around this time, she was featured on legend Curtis Mayfield's final album New World Order recording a duet with him called "I Believe In You".
+In 1996, Warner Brothers released St. Victor's Mack Diva Saves the World, a more solid radio effort than her Family Stand work, critically acclaimed as well, but still no radio support.
+Around this time, she was featured on legend Curtis Mayfield's final album New World Order recording a duet with him called "I Believe in You".
 Going independent in 2001, Gemini: Both Sides was released via Expansion in the UK, and JVC in Asia, becoming an underground favorite amongst connoisseurs.

-During the Family Stand years, St. Victor's also wrote for Paula Abdul, with bandmates Peter Lord and V. Jeffrey Smith.
-Later, Sandra discovered R&B group Profyle from Shreveport LA and got them signed to Motown Records.
-Her song, "Lady" by Profyle, co-written with Tom Hammer, was covered by The Temptations, and nominated for a Grammy Award in 2003.
+During the Family Stand years, St. Victor also wrote for Paula Abdul, with bandmates Peter Lord and V. Jeffrey Smith.
+Later, St. Victor discovered R&B group Profyle from Shreveport, LA and got them signed to Motown Records.
+Her song, "Lady" by Profyle, co-written with Tom Hammer, was covered by the Temptations, and nominated for a Grammy Award in 2003.
 She co-wrote 3 songs on stand-alone vocalist Lalah Hathaway's CD Self Portrait, released in 2009, with one of the songs, "That Was Then", being nominated for a Grammy Award.